Zalexanninev15/PFT2/README.md

 4. Fill in the necessary fields in "Dump and Flash"

-   *To wipe "userdata" (or other partitions), you can flash the file " Wipe_userdata.pdf "(located in the folder with the application) in the "userdata" partition (or other partition)*
+   *To wipe "userdata" (or other partitions), you can flash the file "Wipe_userdata.pdf" (located in the folder with the application) in the "userdata" partition (or other partition)*

 5. Click button (before "Do IT!") and wait for the end of the process

-   **P.S.** *In some cases, especially when after creating a dump you take to firmware, errors may pop up in the command line.
+   **P.S.** * In some cases, especially when after creating a dump you take to firmware, errors may pop up in the command line.
 If everything ends with success, reading/writing sectors will reach 0 and there will be no errors at the end - then with a 99.7% probability you will have everything*👌
    *If you still want to be safe (or you have a mistake), then **you should**:*
    *1) Check the firmware files (they may be damaged/do not fit your device)* *2) Disconnect the phone from the PC and reconnect it, then re-enter into EDL mode and perform the desired action*